raspberrypilearning/mood-board/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-A way to feel happier is to remember what is important to you.
-You could make a list of things that make you happy then create a mood board to display them together.
+One way to feel happier is to remember what is important to you.
+You could make a list of things that make you happy and then create a mood board to display them together.
 </div>
 <div>
 **Happiness**: [See inside](https://trinket.io/html/42802541b7){:target="_blank"}